giovgiac/AvalonEngine/README.md

 # Avalon Engine
-The Avalon Engine is Game Engine being developed by Giovgiac.
+The Avalon Engine is a Game Engine being developed by Giovgiac.
 The Engine has basic graphics, audio and font rendering capabilities.

 ### Example Code
 ```cpp